 After uncertainty, Caldwell to hold runoff election in City Council race

-The city of Caldwell plans to hold a runoff election in the City Council race in which no candidate received a majority of votes.
+The city of Caldwell plans to hold a runoff election in the City Council race in which no candidate received more than 50% of the votes.

 City officials decided Friday morning to ask the Canyon County Clerk’s office to hold an election on their behalf, according to Caldwell Mayor Garret Nancolas.